CW3E/MET-tools/Grid-Stat/README.md

 [Pandas](https://pandas.pydata.org/) data frames for plotting and analysis in the [ipython conda environment](https://github.com/CW3E/MET-tools#conda-environments).

+## Processing configuration files
+For this workflow, environmental variables have been defined in two configuration files: `pre_processing_config.sh` for the shell scripts and `post_processing_config.py` for the Python scripts.
+In these files, any shared variables among scripts will be defined in the respective configuration file.
+Most global parameters are defined in the configuration file, with some exceptions for script-dependent variables (such as `IN_ROOT` or `OUT_ROOT`).
+These files are divided into three sections for user efficiency:

+* Global parameters to be set                   &ndash; location for environmental variables that will need to be changed by the user before use.
+* Global parameters that may need to change     &ndash; location for environmental variables that may need to be changed by the user before use depending on the desired output.
+* Global parameters that won't change           &ndash; location for environmental variables that probably won't need to be changed by the user before use.

+For the shell scripts, the required variables are referenced at the top of each script through the command `source pre_processing_config.sh`.
+For the Python scripts, the required variables are referenced in the import section of each script by the command `import post_processing_config as config`.

+For more information on how these configuration files were made and implemented into this workflow, refer to the [Research Code Portability Tutorial repository](https://github.com/CW3E/Research-Code-Portability-Tutorial/tree/main).

+Environmental variables needed for this workflow are described in the subsequent sections.

 ## Converting wrfout history files to cf-compliant files
 Included in this workflow is the NCL script `wrfout_to_cf.ncl`.
 This is a modified version of the original `wrfout_to_cf.ncl` specifically for West-WRF output that